Taxation of Employee Compensation: Federal

 Author: Alice Gilman

 - Employees' salary and fringe benefits are subject to federal income tax (FIT) and Social Security and Medicare (FICA) taxes.
-Employers also pay federal unemployment insurance (FUTA) tax on the same amounts.
-However, while certain cash and noncash fringe benefits may be offered to employees on a tax-free basis, an otherwise tax-free fringe benefit becomes taxable compensation if an employer does not comply with the rules for that particular fringe benefit.
+Employers pay federal unemployment insurance (FUTA) tax on the same amounts.
+However, while certain cash and noncash fringe benefits may be offered to employees on a tax-free basis, an otherwise tax-free fringe benefit becomes taxable compensation if an employer does not comply with the IRS's rules regarding that particular fringe benefit.
 See Nontaxable Fringe Benefits; Withholding on Employer-Provided Benefits; Other Common Fringe Benefits With Special Tax Rules.

 The following states have additional requirements for this topic under applicable state law.